JetBrains/teamcity-documentation/topics/working-with-feature-branches.md

 TeamCity can identify and group branches, based on the commits of the current TeamCity user.

-Select the _My Branches_ group in the branch filter to display all active branches whose last 100 changes include your commits, based on the defined VSC usernames.
+Select the _My Branches_ group in the branch filter to display all active branches whose last 100 changes include your commits, based on the defined VCS usernames.

  <anchor name="logicalBranchName"/>